ithaca-comp-345/345-project01-bank-jmn/README.md

 Nusi - Add the Admin software and the central bank.
 For central bank, make a hashmap with key value pairs of all of the userAccounts and their accountNumbers as key's

-Morgan- add ATM Software Class, Bank Teller Software Class and Implement the methods needed to do Transactions.
+Morgan- add ATM Software Class, Bank Teller Software Class and Implement the methods needed to do Transactions (I had to do this to create userAccount, checkingaccount, and saving account so I think you should do create/delete account or something else - Jason).